jorgenf/ACIT4610_Semesteroppgave/README.md

 You can run the program by editing the *evolution_parameters* in Main.py, and simply executing the script in your prefered environment.
 ##  Documentation
 Please refer to our project report and the class diagram for an overview of the program and its applications.
+Furthermore, you can view the output from our tests [here](https://hioa365-my.sharepoint.com/:f:/g/personal/s310455_oslomet_no/EgsOw3x0gA1AjXtwV9By04gBjytKTCE-wdlOOKYo6trmqQ).
 ![Class Diagram](Class_Diagram_ACIT4610-P2.png)